 Password Authenticated Connection Establishment

-Password Authenticated Connection Establishment (PACE) is Supplemental Access Control (SAC).
+Password Authenticated Connection Establishment (PACE) is also referred to as Supplemental Access Control (SAC).
 Depending who you talk to, they may use PACE or SAC, but typically refer to the same.
 PACE is a successor of BAC that uses more modern cryptography to provide an increased level of security.
 EU mandates the implementation of PACE by its member states for newly issued travel documents.
 Passports that have support for PACE also support BAC to remain compatible with the ICAO 9303 standard, that requires documents that support PACE to also support the older BAC.
 PACE solves the possible security problems of BAC by exchanging strong passwords to prevent eavesdropping immediately after access control.
 For getting access to the chip, the same combination of document number, birthdate and expiry date is used as password.
 Additionally, the chip can accept one or more Card Access Numbers (CAN) as a password.
 Typically, a CAN is only 6 digits long and is printed on the document, like the Machine-Readable Zone.

 Extended Access Control

 The third privacy-related security mechanism we discuss in this blog is Extended Access Control (EAC).
 This is used to protect more privacy sensitive information in the chip, especially fingerprints.
 EAC must be executed before the fingerprints can be read.
 The ICAO standard only suggests implementing additional access control mechanisms for protecting more sensitive information, but leaves the specification up to its member states.
-EAC is therefore not an ICAO standard, but in Europe it has been standardized by the BSI (see here and here).
+EAC is therefore not an ICAO standard, but in Europe it has been standardised by the BSI (see here and here).
 EAC consists of two mechanisms: Chip Authentication (CA) and Terminal Authentication (TA).
 The first is a cloning detection mechanism that we’ll discuss in another blog post.
 EAC-TA is about privacy and thus the subject of this blog post.

 Contrary to BAC and PACE, the execution of EAC-TA does not involve a password that can be derived from information on the data page.
-Instead the terminal (device that reads the passport) must present a government issued certificate to the chip, to proof that it is authorized to read such sensitive information.
+Instead the terminal (device that reads the passport) must present a government issued certificate to the chip, to proof that it is authorised to read such sensitive information.

-In practice, only a very few organizations such as national border control, police and local governments receive authorization to read the fingerprints from a passport.
+In practice, only a very few organisations such as national border control, police and local governments receive authorization to read the fingerprints from a passport.
 Especially in an international context it is very difficult to arrange.
 Because of this, EAC-TA seems to be used very little.
 We have already implemented EAC-TA some years ago, and ReadID can support EAC-TA for customers that have received such authorization.
 This is however currently not a production feature.